BrownDogGadgets/CrazyCircuits/User Guides/readme.md

 Download these various user guides to help with your next Crazy Circuits creation.

+You can also view a basic overview [Guide](https://www.youtube.com/watch?v=8BR6lTN7iAI) Video on our youtube channel.

 What you'll find here are:

 * Basic User Guide